- Discussion:

 Paul places faith and circumcision side by side for contrasting effect.
 It would be wrong to interpret "works of the Law" as referring exclusively to the ceremonial law.
 Both Jews and Gentiles (i.e. "circumcision" and "uncircumcision") are justified by the same means: faith apart from works of merit.
 That is the Apostle Paul's argument in Romans.

 In the Bible, we never see the completion of any specific charitable deeds as being prescribed as necessary criteria for the forgiveness of sins by God.
-There is not even the slightest hint of Paul narrowing specifically in on the ceremonial Law throughout his writings.
+Throughout his writings, there is not even the slightest hint of Paul narrowing specifically in on the ceremonial Law.
 There is no such thing as a distinction between good works that save verses good works that do not save.
 We are not saved by any good works.

 No comments: